PyLCARS/GNUradio_Python_Jupyter_Docker/README.md

 # GNU Radio Jupyter Docker Environment

-A sophisticated Docker environment that seamlessly integrates GNU Radio with JupyterLab, solving complex compatibility challenges through virtual environment isolation and providing an automatic notebook template system for rapid SDR development.
+This is a Docker environment that seamlessly integrates GNU Radio with JupyterLab, by dealing with the complex compatibility challenges through virtual environment isolation and providing an automatic notebook template system for rapid SDR development.

 ## 🎯 Key Challenges Solved